HackerDaGreat57/3dOS_gitea/README.md

 (The above text is being worked on.
 I am conducting early testing with the program.)

 ## Compiling
 How to compile Hex-Zip for your platform.
-Since it is written in fairly portable C++ it should compile fine on any machine/compiler that includes C++20 `ncursesw`.
+Since it is written in fairly portable C++ it should compile fine on any machine/compiler that includes C++20 and `ncursesw`.

 ### Windows
 When setting paths, remember that **you must not add trailing slashes!** Also, `/` is preferred over `\` for consistency purposes (`\` might not work if you're compiling on a wierd filesystem).